-Assessment of physical health is based on a completed physical/health form, a medical examination, and observations by nursing faculty.
+Initial assessment of physical health is based on a completed physical/health form.
 A physical examination performed no more than one year prior to the prospective date of entry into the program is required.
 The Admissions Office will provide each applicant with a copy of the physical examination form.
 This examination may be performed by a licensed physician, a registered physician's assistant, or a certified nurse practitioner.
 Completion of the health form for the state of North Carolina is required.